nealcaren/CrisisOpportunity/markdown/social_organization.md

 > I can assure you ... wholehearted support of our national organization
-\[the Urban League\], and that we are with you 100 per cent in this drive to get Negroes into the Steel Workers' Union.^[49. *Steel Labor*, II (February 20, 1937), 5.]
+\[the Urban League\], and that we are with you 100 per cent in this drive to get Negroes into the Steel Workers' Union.^[*Steel Labor*, II (February 20, 1937), 5.]

-On the important question of racial discrimination, a national officer of the League stated: "We have not been able to observe instances of discrimination against Negro membership in the C.I.O."^[50.
-Letter to the author, December 29, 1937 (from Reginald A. Johnson).]
+On the important question of racial discrimination, a national officer of the League stated: "We have not been able to observe instances of discrimination against Negro membership in the C.I.O."^[Letter to the author, December 29, 1937 (from Reginald A. Johnson).]
 However, Hill stated that he thought that the C.I.O. might "go in a little deeper for Negro members than it has."